 It depends on the type of alimony awarded.
 Some types of alimony, such as nominal alimony or rehabilitative alimony, may be modified (and may indeed be scheduled for modification at a specific date).

-Permanent alimony and durational alimony may be modified or terminated under specific circumstances, such as the death of one or both spouses.
+Durational alimony may be modified or terminated under specific circumstances, such as the death of one or both spouses.
 However, getting an alimony court order modified or terminated requires a lot of evidence and can take quite a lot of time.

 Knowledgeable divorce lawyers can assist with gathering this evidence in explaining the alimony modification process to you.
 When you contact Hunter Law, we’ll break down the likelihood of getting an alimony modification or termination, so contact us today.